 The radio system has an auxiliary input jack located on the right side of the faceplate.
 This is not an audio output; do not plug the headphone set into the front auxiliary input jack.
-An external audio device such as an iPod, laptop computer, MP3 player, CD changer, etc. can be connected to the auxiliary input jack for use as another source for audio listening.

-Drivers are encouraged to set up any auxiliary device while the vehicle is in PARK (P).
+An external audio device can be connected to the auxiliary input jack for use as another source for audio listening.
+Drivers are encouraged to set up any auxiliary device while the vehicle is in P (Park).
 See Defensive Driving on page 4-2.

-To use a portable audio player, connect a 3.5 mm (1/8 inch) cable to the radio's front auxiliary input jack.
-When a device is connected, the radio displays AUX INPUT DEVICE and begins playing audio from that device.
+Connect a 3.5 mm (1/8 inch) cable to the radio's front auxiliary input jack to use a portable audio player.
+The radio displays AUX INPUT DEVICE when a device is connected and begins playing audio from that device.

-Top Knob (Power/Volume): Turn clockwise or counterclockwise to increase or decrease the volume of the portable player.
-Additional volume adjustments might need to be made from the portable device.
+Top Knob (Power/Volume): Turn to increase or decrease the volume of the portable player.
+Additional volume adjustments can be made from the portable device.

 BAND: Press to listen to the radio while a portable audio device is playing.
-The portable audio device continues playing, so you might want to stop it or turn it off.
+The portable audio device continues playing.